 Like the rest of the Baltimore community this past week, I was shocked to hear that Dr. Nikita Levy, a gynecologist at Johns Hopkins’ East Baltimore Medical Center, has been accused of secretly videotaping and photographing his patients.

 Unfortunately, Dr. Levy is no longer available for comment.
 He was found dead Monday in his Baltimore home, after apparently taking his own life.
 Police are diligently working on the case.
 Although investigators are unclear at this point whether the images and videos taken by Dr. Levy were for personal use or distribution, nearly ten image-filled computer hard drives were removed from the doctor’s computer.
-At the same time, the police are growing increasingly concerned that Dr. Levy may have recorded underage patients.
+The police grew increasingly concerned that Dr. Levy may have recorded underage patients.

-Investigators have confirmed though that Dr. Levy served more than 1000 patients as a gynecologist.
-In addition, officials verified Friday morning that more than 500 women had called a hotline set up for patients who may have been victims.
+Investigators have confirmed though that Dr. Levy served over 1000 patients as a gynecologist.
+In addition, officials verified Friday morning that over 500 women had called a hotline set up for patients who may have been victims.
 In the meantime, state regulators with the Office of Health Care Quality have launched a separate internal investigation into the matter.
-John Hopkins has issued a statement as well, declaring that Dr. Levy’s behavior “violated [the] Johns Hopkins code of conduct and privacy policies and was against everything for which Johns Hopkins stands.”
-You can read the full statement here:
+John Hopkins has also issued a statement, declaring that Dr. Levy’s behavior “violated [the] Johns Hopkins code of conduct and privacy policies and was against everything for which Johns Hopkins stands.”

 On the legal side, civil actions against Dr. Levy’s estate and his employer Johns Hopkins have already materialized, and the number of lawsuits can only be expected to escalate.
-Patients of Dr. Levy may pursue a number of legal avenues.
+Patients of Dr. Levy may pursue several legal avenues.
 For example, plaintiffs seeking redress can bring a civil action against the doctor for any injuries suffered, including emotional and mental distress.
-In addition, plaintiffs can also bring a civil action against John Hopkins under the vicarious liability doctrine, which holds employers responsible for the conduct of its employees.
-Additionally, plaintiffs may be able to allege that John Hopkins was not only negligent in its supervision of Dr. Levy, but also intentionally concealed and withheld relevant information regarding the incident.
+In addition, plaintiffs can also bring a civil action against Johns Hopkins under the vicarious liability doctrine, which holds employers responsible for the conduct of their employees.
+Plaintiffs may be able to allege that John Hopkins was not only negligent in its supervision of Dr. Levy, but also intentionally concealed and withheld relevant information regarding the incident.

-Certainly, it will be interesting to see how these cases unfold.
+It will be interesting to see how these cases unfold.
 As you see in the box above, we are reviewing these claims.
-We consider ourselves generally physical injury lawyers and tend to shy away from these kind of cases, but the violations are so egregious here.
+We generally consider ourselves physical injury lawyers and usually shy away from these kinds of cases, but the violations are so egregious here.